horizonbymuneeb/Local-RAG-app-using-Cohere-s--R-and-Ollama/Readme.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
 ```

-This README provides a detailed overview of the project, including its features, installation instructions, usage guidelines, and contribution details.
+This version of the README provides clear instructions for installing, running, and contributing to the project.